kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

 implementation.
 The "Design Details" section below is for the real nitty-gritty.
 -->
 This proposal gives users the ability to set a pod’s hostname to its FQDN.
-A new PodSpec field named `fqdnInHostname` will be introduced, with type `*bool`.
+A new PodSpec field named `hostnameFQDN` will be introduced, with type `*bool`.

-The values of `fqdnInHostname` are:
+The values of `hostnameFQDN` are:
 * `nil` (default): The Linux kernel hostname field ([the nodename field of struct utsname](http://man7.org/linux/man-pages/man2/uname.2.html)) of a pod will be set to its shortname.
 This is the current behavior.
 * `False`: Same as `nil`